Russian battleship Imperator Nikolai I (1889): Japanese service

 On 6 June 1905, she was taken into the Imperial Japanese Navy and renamed Iki, after Iki Island in the Sea of Japan, near the site of the Battle of Tsushima.
 She served as a gunnery training ship until 12 December 1910 when she was redesignated as a first-class coast defense ship and a training vessel.
 As Iki she was armed with her original 12-inch/30 caliber guns in a forward twin turret, six 6-inch/40 caliber Armstrong Pattern Z guns in single mounts, six 4.7-inch/40 caliber Armstrong Pattern T guns in single mounts, six 3-inch/40 caliber Armstrong N guns in single mounts and six 18-inch torpedoes.
-She was stricken 1 May 1915 and sunk as a target by the battlecruisers Kongō and Hiei, although Watts and Gordon say that she was scrapped in 1922.
+She was stricken 1 May 1915 and sunk as a target on 3 October 1915 by the battlecruisers Kongō and Hiei, although Watts and Gordon say that she was scrapped in 1922.